-We’ve all heard the rumors and seen occasional evidence — some Internet service providers slow down certain types of traffic, like BitTorrent traffic.
+We’ve all heard the rumors, and even seen occasional evidence.
+Some Internet service providers slow down certain types of traffic, like BitTorrent traffic.
 Other ISPs slow down their customers’ connections if they download too much data in a month.

-As with other similar tests, you’ll want to run Glasnost tests while you’re not performing any large downloads on your network.
+As with other similar tests, you’ll want to run this test while you’re not performing any large downloads on your network.

 Is your ISP slowing down your connection because you’ve used too much data?
 Some ISPs have been known to do this as a way of enforcing their bandwidth caps.
 Even ISPs that offer “unlimited” connections may throttle you after you hit a certain, usually large, threshold.

 To test whether your ISP is slowing down your Internet connection over time, you’ll have to measure your Internet connection speed over time.
 For example, if your ISP is slowing your Internet speed down, it’s probably slowing it down towards the end of the month after you’ve used a large amount of data.
 You then probably have typical, fast speeds at the beginning of the next billing period.

 You can monitor Internet speed variations over time by using the SpeedTest website.
 Run a test at the beginning of the month and run further tests regularly, especially at the end of the month.
 If you consistently see slower speeds near the end of the month, it’s possible that your ISP is throttling your bandwidth.
 You can sign up for a SpeedTest account to log your results and compare them over time.

 Note that other factors can also affect any type of speed test results.
 For example, if you or any other person on your network is downloading or uploading on your connection, the measurement may not be accurate—you should perform a speed test while your connection isn’t being used.
 The time of day can also impact your Internet connection speeds.
 You may see faster speeds at 3 a.m. when no one is using the shared line to your ISP rather than at 9 p.m. while everyone else in your neighborhood is using the line.